-I’m originally from the small town of Fort Payne, AL, which is formerly known as the sock capital of the world.
-Funny but true.
-Around 15 years ago, a very large percentage of socks you could purchase in this country were made in our quaint little town.
+I’m originally from the small town of Fort Payne, AL, which is formerly known as The Sock Capital of the World.
+Until the late 90s, a very large percentage of socks were manufactured in our quaint town.
 Unfortunately, outsourcing has greatly taken away from Fort Payne’s textile tradition.

 My wheels began turning, and after extensive research and product development, my little sock company, zkano, became a reality.
 I’d finally found a way to be a part of the family trade that is incredibly near to my heart and doing so by taking it in a new direction that reflects my passions of organic living and sustainability.